-Competition: ECS encourages eligible students (grades 3-6) to participate in the Old Dominion Association of Church Schools’ Bible, Fine Arts, & Academic competition each spring.
+Competition: ECS encourages eligible students (grades 4 and above) to participate in the Old Dominion Association of Church Schools’ Bible, Fine Arts, & Academic competition each spring.

 Physical Education: we focus on personal physical fitness and the development of skills required in team sports in our PE classes.